simpleanalytics/docs/_docs/10_general/10_what-we-collect.md

 In contrast with most services that collect countries based on IP address, we collect them based on the visitors time zone.
 This way we don't have to touch their IP address and still are able to define their country.
 Every country has their own time zone and modern devices automatically update the time zone when the device travels.
 The time zone is limited to a country, so we can't get data about a city or region within a country.
 [Test this for yourself](https://simpleanalytics.com/timezone).

+### Language

+> We **collect** and **store** the language of the visitor

+Devices are set to a certain language.
+We collect the language of the device being used by a visitor.
+We don't show this in our dasbhoard, but advanced users can get this data out of our [APIs](/api).
+Some language have a different region.
+For example English is used in the US and in the UK.
+We also store the region of the language.

 ### URLs

 > We **partially collect** and **partially store** URLs